ppresto/terraform-azure-consul-ent-aks/quickstart_multiregion/README.md

 ## Connect to AKS clusters to run kubectl

 If you want to run `kubectl` commands against your cluster, be sure to update your kubeconfig with the Azure CLI.
-Source the `./kubectl_connect.sh` script to update kubeconfig and also apply aliase for switching context's quickly and accessing the default namespaces being created by region.
+Source the `./kubectl_connect.sh` script to update kubeconfig and also apply aliases to your working environment.
+These aliases help switching AKS context's quickly and accessing the different k8s namespaces that are being created by region+az.

 ```shell
 source ./kubectl_connect.sh